IPCC climate change report – what it means

 How are we doing – are we on track to beat this?

-Bluntly, no. We’ve already hit over 1°C of warming and are currently on course for a devastating rise of more than 3°C.
+Bluntly, no. We’ve already hit around 1°C of warming and are currently on course for a devastating rise of more than 3°C.

 It doesn't help that governments are promising one thing and doing another.
 Like our government: it's fuelling climate change by supporting fracking, Heathrow expansion, road building and other polluting projects.